Posted March 2017 by NZCU Baywide

 More and more, New Zealanders just like you are looking for alternative financial institutions that have your best interests at heart, whether you're looking to make a change or just make an informed decision about your next personal loan.

-Whether you'll be using it to pay off credit card debts, finance a car, or pay for your dream wedding, you should take a moment to consider all of your options before you take out a loan.
+Whether you'll be using it to pay off credit card debts, repay your loans, or pay for your dream wedding, you should take a moment to consider all of your options before you apply for a loan.
 But what should you consider before making this important decision?
 What are the differences between a bank and a credit union?
 And which is right for you?

 Let's take a look!